samdods/DZLObjcAdditions/README.md

 ### @implementation_combine

-This is really useful if you're interested in the separation of concerns.
+This is really useful if you're trying to separate concerns.
 For example, you might be implementing usage analytics in your app.
 You don't want to clutter your view controller with analytics code, because it doesn't belong there.
 Instead you can add a "combine" category, which effectively allows you to add new functionality to the original method.

 ```objc
 @implementation_combine(MainViewController, CombinedAdditions)